 - Incorrect accounts

-- Fraudulent accounts, especially if you’ve been a victim of identity theft
+- Fraudulent accounts (especially if you’ve been a victim of identity theft)

 - Information or accounts from an ex-spouse

-- Incorrect payment status
+- Incorrect payment statuses

-- Outdated information, like negative accounts over seven years old
+- Outdated information (like negative accounts over seven years old)

-Correcting Errors in Your Report
+Correcting Errors in Your Reports